Juris-Berkulis/microsoft_minesweeper_game/README.md

 ## APP FUNCTIONALITY:

-- opening cells;
+- opening cells (press Left mouse button);
-- setting and unflagging cells suspected of containing a mine (press ALT + Left mouse button, or CTRL + Left mouse button);
+- set and remove the flag in cells suspected of containing a mine (press Right mouse button, ALT + Left mouse button or CTRL + Left mouse button);
 - hints in the form of numbers indicating the number of mines near this cell (from 0 to 8).

 ## FREE SERVICE: